Translations: English • 日本語

 Now, some kanji are pictograms, which means they kind of look like a picture:

-But actually very many kanji, like 議, are phono-semantic compounds.
-This means they're composed of 2 radicals, one of which gives a hint to the meaning and the other a hint to the reading.
+But actually most kanji, like 議, are phono-semantic compounds.
+This means they’re composed of 2 radicals, one of which gives a hint to the meaning and the other a hint to the reading.

 Bottom line: learn radicals.
 There’s an article about it.

 Japanese language news about current events.
 Pretty short articles.
 Good for reading practice.
-You can also listen to some of the articles and toggle the reading hints for kanji for more practice.
+You can also listen to some of the articles and toggle off the reading hints (“furigana”) for more practice.